Natural light food photography is a fabulously rewarding genre for SO many reasons, that I really want you to try it yourself!

 Think outside the square.
 Capture fresh ingredients such as fruit and vegetables, farm bought produce, store board cupcakes, herbs and spices.

 As you’re up close, you’ll have less depth of field.
 Food photography is not a genre where you want an artful sliver of focus, generally speaking.
 You want to get a fair amount of the food in focus, with a subtle fall away in the depth of field.
-Try apertures of around f/4 to f/5.6 depending on your subject, your distance to it and what you want to highlight.
+Try apertures of around f/5.6 to f/7.1 depending on your subject, your distance to it and what you want to highlight.

 CLICK LOVE GROW ™ Pty Ltd - COPYRIGHT 2024 ©